 In cross-section, the front deck is usually a pointed arch.
 It gives the front end of the boat a shape and volume which helps it rise up when it enters a wave.
 Structurally, a pointed arch is well able to support weight and this helps the front deck resist the crushing weight of some deep-water rescue techniques.
 See X-Rescue / T-Rescue .

 The low rear deck enables the kayaker to lie right back during a kayak roll, provides a convenient flat surface on which to store a spare paddle, and is low enough for a swimmer to climb onto during a rescue.

-Lifeguard kayaks designed for regular rescue work have a slightly concave rear deck with a raised edge running around it like a wall 3 cm high.
+Traditional sit-in lifeguard kayaks that are designed for regular rescue work have a slightly concave rear deck with a raised edge running around it like a wall 3 cm high.
 There are gaps at intervals in the raised edge so that water can flood sideways off the deck.
 Bridging each of the gaps there is a strong aluminium rod.
 That way, the rear deck is like a stretcher with handles along the edge.
 This is great for carrying an exhausted swimmer, particularly if the rear of the kayak has increased volume so that the swimmer's weight does not cause the front of the kayak to come up out of the water.
 See Kayaker-To-Swimmer Rescue.

 You'd maybe expect that a kayak with a high front deck and low rear deck would turn downwind any time the wind blows from the side.
 The underwater shape is equally important and most sea kayaks have a slight tendency to turn upwind, like a weathercock, when a strong wind blows from the side.
 This tendency is acceptable as long as it is slight, but many kayaks are fitted with an adjustable skeg or rudder to counteract it.
 See Skeg Or Rudder.